Fiserv/tenants-doc/privacy-notice.md

 We may use your personal data to form a view on what products or services we think you may want or need, or what may be of interest to you.

-We may contact Developers and Developer’s personnel with marketing communications using the personal data that the Developer provided to us if the Developer actively expresses interest in making a purchase of Fiserv products or services or have made a purchase from us and, in any case, have not opted out of receiving that marketing, to the extent permitted by applicable law.
+We may contact Developers and Developer's personnel with marketing communications using the personal data that the Developer provided to us if the Developer actively expresses interest in making a purchase of Fiserv products or services or have made a purchase from us and, in any case, have not opted out of receiving that marketing, to the extent permitted by applicable law.

 Where required by law, we will get your express opt-in consent before we share your personal data with any company outside the Fiserv group for marketing purposes.